microsoft/thematic/packages/color/docs/report/color.api.md

 // @public
 export function getNamedSchemeColor(scheme: Scheme, path?: string): Color;

-// Warning: (ae-forgotten-export) The symbol "TuningParameters" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "getScheme" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public